nymtech/docs/content/build-peapps/_index.md

 The process for sending messages to other peaps is exactly the same, you simply specify a different recipient address.
 Address discovery happens outside the Nym system: in the case of a Service Provider peap, the service provider has presumably advertised its own address.
 If you're sending to a friend of yours, you'll need to get ahold of their address out of band, maybe through a private messaging app such as Signal.

 ![service provider messages](/docs/images/application-flow/sp-request.png)

+### Clients vs Service Providers

+We expect that peaps will typically fall into one of two broad categories:

+* client peaps
+* Service Provider peaps

+Client peaps expose a UI for users to interact with Nym.
+Typically they'll run on user devices, such as laptops, phones, or tablets.

+Service Provider peaps, on the other hand, will generally run on server machines.
+Most Service Providers will run 24/7 and take action on behalf of anonymous client peaps connected to the mixnet.

 ### Private Replies using surbs

 Surbs allow peaps to reply to other peaps anonymously.

-It will often be the case that a client peaps wants to interact with a Service Provider peap.
+It will often be the case that a client peap wants to interact with a Service Provider peap.
 It sort of defeats the purpose of the whole system if your client peap needs to reveal its own gateway public key and client public key in order to get a response from the SP peap.

 Luckily, there are Single Use Reply Blocks, or *surbs*.